Primary battle between newcomer Rachel Dix versus 20yr incumbent Al Novstrup. This years’ Tobin v. Qualm contest?

 Keep an eye on this race as the hours tick down.
 This will be the one to watch as there’s the potential for a long-time incumbent to be out hustled by an up and coming fresh face.

-One thought on “Primary battle between newcomer Rachel Dix versus 20yr incumbent Al Novstrup.
+6 thoughts on “Primary battle between newcomer Rachel Dix versus 20yr incumbent Al Novstrup.
 This years’ Tobin v.
 Qualm contest?”

 Hopefully all 3 that have been marketed together in print and those billboards are replaced.
 Will CAH’s Nebraska Blog promotion of candidate Dix be a liability as it has for other candidates?
 She may want to publically disavow any association with that toxic blog.